 Almost every YouTube video of Hartman will have some comment along the lines of "My 'Nam drill instructor was just like this, and what he taught saved my life."
 Whilst not completely implausible, it seems hard to escape the conclusion that a lot of these comments are Phony VeteranYouTube War Experts trying to idolize Hartman and pointing to fictional stories from "the 'Nam" to justify it.

 In-universe, Hartman gloats about the Marine-taught shooting prowess of Austin sniper Charles Whitman and Lee Harvey Oswald.
-Doubly obnoxious because Whitman's massacre would have been barely a year old by the time the movie was set.
-Plus, Oswald actually demonstrates piss-poor marskmanship, with one missed shot, one neck shot and one off-centre headshot when, with a 4x scope at 88 yards, Kennedy's head would have taken up the entire scope.
+Doubly obnoxious because Whitman's massacre would have been barely a year old by the time the movie was set - which, let's again remember, would be the point and the insensitivity is another sign that Hartman isn't a very good person.
+The problem is, most people don't even remember the Whitman massacre anymore, so it just seems like a trivia piece to modern viewers.
+On top of this, Oswald actually demonstrates piss-poor marksmanship, with one missed shot, one neck shot and one off-centre headshot when, with a 4x scope at 88 yards, Kennedy's head would have taken up the entire scope.

 Moral Event Horizon: The Door Gunner crosses it in seconds as he's introduced killing unarmed civilians, gleefully.
 He then boasts about his "prowess" and then casually jokes with a technicism when asked how he can kill women and children (and 50 water buffaloes too, all them certified).
 Ain't war hell?

-One-Scene Wonder: The Da Nang prostitute ("Me love you long time"), and the door gunner who shoots Vietnamese civilians from a helicopter ("Get some, get some!)"
+The Da Nang prostitute ("Me love you long time"), and the door gunner who shoots Vietnamese civilians from a helicopter ("Get some, get some!").